 - Checks for potential plagiarism and writing matches against a large content database.

-- Generates a Similarity Report as a summary of matching or highly similar text found in an assignment submission.
+- Generates a Similarity Report as a summary of matching or highly similar text in an assignment submission.

 - Compares an assignment to prior student work.

-- Reports results within assignment contexts.
+- Reports result within assignment contexts.